 - Posthumous Character: He's already dead by the time Ayra joins the group.

-- Walking Spoiler: It's thanks to his spoileriffic actions that Ayra and Shanan are thrown into the action and Galzus exists in Thracia 776l
+- Walking Spoiler: It's thanks to his spoileriffic actions that Ayra and Shannan are thrown into the action and Galzus exists in Thracia 776l

 Crown Prince Mariccle of Isaach

-The son of King Mannanan and the father of Shanan.
+The son of King Mannanan and the father of Shannan.

 - Ancestral Weapon: He wielded the Balmung before he died.
 It was locked up in the Yied Shrine afterwards.

-- Heroic Lineage: Of the Od bloodline, with him passing down his major Od blood to Shanan.
+- Heroic Lineage: Of the Od bloodline, with him passing down his major Od blood to Shannan.

 - Honor Before Reason: Why he goes to war with Granvalle.
 He knows Isaach is screwed already, but he's got no other option than fighting against the empire for having executed the King.